teamsixzero/teamsixzero.github.io/_posts/2021-06-02-how-to-design-confidently-without-ever-being-the-expert.md

 It is uncomfortable when someone points out something you missed or had not considered.
 To this day, I still feel a little twinge whenever this happens (and it happens often) because it makes me question myself as a Designer.

 But this is the whole point of collaboration.
 After all, it’s impossible to cover every single base on your own, and no one else expects you to.

+>The less you identify with your work and the more open you are to the perspectives and direct feedback from others the better your work becomes.

 Remember, you can be passionate about and proud of your work but don’t be attached to it.
 Don’t shy away from feedback at the chance that you might be wrong.
 In fact, assume that you’re always wrong and look for the insights that can prove it.
 The less you identify with your work and the more open you are to the perspectives and direct feedback from others the better your work becomes.